IgorPerikov/mighty-watcher/README.md

  - open
  - created less than 1 year ago
  - labeled as `help wanted` or similar, all labels can be found [here](/src/main/kotlin/com/github/igorperikov/mightywatcher/service/LabelsService.kt)
- - starred by account, which issued api access token
+ - starred by account, which issued API access token

 ### Prerequisites:
- - docker installed
+ - Docker [installed][1]
- - github api access token, generate it by going to Settings -> Developer Settings -> Personal access tokens -> Generate new token.
-  Mighty-watcher requires no scopes.
+ - Github API access token obtained.
+You could generate it by going to your GitHub [personal access tokens page][2] Mighty Watcher requires no scopes.
-  I'd recommend you to put api token in env variable (e.g. `MIGHTY_WATCHER_GITHUB_TOKEN`) rather than passing it around everytime.
+  I'd recommend you to put API token in env variable (e.g. `MIGHTY_WATCHER_GITHUB_TOKEN`) rather than passing it around everytime.

 ### How to use:
  - There are 3 environment variables you should know about: